exponentialR/QUBVidCalib/README.md

 ## TODO
-> Update for Chess board use

-> Work on the Video Player
+> Enhancements to the embedded Video Player for a richer user experience.